 The Medical Office Technology concentration prepares students with the necessary skills to enter into one of the fastest growing careers as a medical biller, coder or medical administrative assistant.
 Students will work in the medical office of the 21st Century where career opportunities are abundant because of the great demand in healthcare services.

-The Office Technology concentration prepares students in hands-on hardware installation, maintenance, troubleshooting, and basic network concepts.
+The Office Technology concentration prepares students to use the Microsoft Office application at work.
 Students learn spreadsheet software and how to design and program databases using a microcomputer database management package.

 Students will learn software application skills to produce a variety of business correspondence through the use of Windows and Microsoft Office.

 The curriculum also includes keyboarding, desktop publishing, business communications, office procedures, human relation skills, presentation skills, writing effective business correspondence, and managing electronic and manual filing systems.

 Increased awareness of the 21st century office, change mastery and the diverse, global office environment are also emphasized.